Whistle Blowers Protection Act, 2011

-The Act was approved by the Cabinet of India as part of a drive to eliminate corruption in the country's bureaucracy and passed by the Lok Sabha on 27 December 2011.
-The Bill was passed by Rajya Sabha on 21 February 2014 and received the President's assent on 9 May 2014.
+The Act was approved by the Cabinet of India as part of a drive to eliminate corruption in the country's bureaucracy.
+The Bill was passed by the Lok Sabha on 27 December 2011, by the Rajya Sabha on 21 February 2014 and received the President's assent on 9 May 2014.

 Intent

 An Act to establish a mechanism to receive complaints relating to disclosure on any allegation of corruption or willful misuse of power or willful misuse of discretion against any public servant and to inquire or cause an inquiry into such disclosure and to provide adequate safeguards against victimization of the person making such complaint and for matters connected therewith and incidental thereto.